learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/SQL-creating_database.md

 #### How to create a schema
 The first step of a good database creation should be to initialize a schema.
 <br>
-You can do so by
+You can do so by using the query
 <br>CREATE SCHEMA <schema name>; <br>
 and then alter the schema to add tables to it.